Close

 Understanding Colombia's Visa Framework

 Colombia's visa system is organized into three primary categories: Visitor (V), Migrant (M), and Resident (R).
-All visa-free travelers must complete the Check-Mig online registration system and respect the 180-day annual cap on stays.
-A 22.7% increase in financial requirements for 2026 affects residency and long-term visa applicants due to the adjusted Colombian minimum wage.
+Travelers arriving by air should complete the Check-Mig online pre-registration before departure; Migración Colombia announced in January 2025 that the form is no longer compulsory, but most airlines continue to require it for boarding and completion is strongly recommended — see the dedicated Check-Mig section for full details.
+All visa-free stays are subject to a 180-day annual cap.
+A 22.7% increase in Colombia's minimum wage for 2026 (SMMLV now COP 1,750,905 per month) raises the financial thresholds for residency and long-term visa applicants.
 Citizens of Cambodia, China, India, Macau, Myanmar, Thailand, and Vietnam can obtain 90-day visa-free entry if they hold a valid U.S. or Schengen visa or equivalent residency that remains valid for at least 180 days from arrival.
 Our expert team transforms complex Colombian immigration processes into clear, actionable pathways, providing end-to-end guidance tailored to your specific travel objectives and circumstances.

 02